How to Keep Pizza Warm, is It Easy ?

 While you can heat the pizza in a conventional oven, this might be overkill.
 What you choose to use will really depend on how many you are serving.
 If you are serving a large party and need to keep your pizza warm, then preheat your oven.

-However, if it is for you, then you can opt for a toaster oven instead.
+However, if it is for you, then you can opt for a toaster oven instead (read reviews for best toaster oven 2017 here).
 You can even follow the steps above but with slight variations.
 These variations do not require more materials other than what you probably have in your kitchen.

 The box-in method can be simulated with aluminum foil.
 Just wrap your meal in aluminum foil and place it in the preheated toaster oven.
 The aluminum should have gaps to let steam escape so the aluminum is not left chewy.